Art-Sells/Arells/Build-Notes.md

 #### After Testing and Before Launch:
 - Store Private Key Cold
-- Delete all Test/Branched/Component links
+- Delete all YouTube branched links
 - Send 1 month - 2 week notifications on new Features to be added.
 (Discuss "promotional campaign" to help you find mainstream buyers buyers who don't use Cryptocurrency) only with USDC/Credit-Card integration...
-Once our promotional campaign begins, we will be targeting 3 markets(Abstract Art, Illustrations & Photography) so I highly recommend creating your store (once we launch) with only 1 target market in mind.
 Features (Arells 1.0 (PaP Polygon) vs Arells 2.0 (USDC Credit Card))
 ________________________________________________________________________________________________________________________________________________

 ## Arells 2.0